gilch/hissp/docs/faq.rst

 But at this point, unless you really want a single-file script with no dependencies, you're better off defining the helper function in Python and importing it.
 You could handle the finally/else blocks similarly.
-See Drython's ``Try()`` for how to do it.
+See Drython_'s ``Try()`` for how to do it.
 Or just use Drython.
-Hebigo also implements one.
+Hebigo_ also implements one.
 If Hebigo is installed, you can import and use Hebigo's macros, even in Lissp, because they also take and return Hissp.